benjaminapetersen/angular-element-query/README.md

 Include the `<script src="/path/to/element-query.js></script>` or minified version `<script src="/path/to/element-query.min.js></script>` in your page.

+## Demo

+There is a `/demo` directory included in the repo.
+Pull the code, `cd /path/to/angular-element-query/`, `npm install`, `bower install`, then `pyton -m SimpleHTTPServer` and navigate to `localhost:8000/demo` in your browser.
+This demo makes use of [layout.attrs](https://github.com/benjaminapetersen/layout.attrs) for some simple flexbox layout CSS.
+There are no actual dependencies for `angular-element-query`.

 ## Example code:

 The directive is named `element-query` and must be used as an attribute and a sibling to another directive.